kawaraa/arablocalmarket/README.md

 # ArabLocalMarket (ALM)

 This is an e-commerce service platform which is a local stores based online market.
-The Slogan is (ALM)
+It's Software is a software-as-a-service that provides online stores for monthly subscription The Slogan is (ALM)

 Owner: This is the default role given to the user who owns a store.